 Discontinue citalopram in patients with persistent QTc measurements >500 msec.399 424 If patient experiences symptoms indicating cardiac arrhythmias (e.g., dizziness, palpitations, syncope), initiate further evaluation, including cardiac monitoring.399 424

-Potentially life-threatening serotonin syndrome or neuroleptic malignant syndrome (NMS)-like reactions reported with SSRIs and SNRIs alone, including citalopram, but particularly with concurrent administration of other serotonergic drugs (e.g., 5-HT1 receptor agonists [triptans]), drugs that impair serotonin metabolism (e.g., MAO inhibitors), or antipsychotics or other dopamine antagonists.253 316 317 386 399 400 408 (See Contraindications under Cautions and also see Interactions.)
+Potentially life-threatening serotonin syndrome reported with SSRIs and SNRIs alone, but particularly during concurrent therapy with other serotonergic drugs (e.g., 5-HT1 receptor agonists [“triptans”], TCAs, buspirone, fentanyl, lithium, tramadol, tryptophan, St. John's wort [Hypericum perforatum]) and with drugs that impair the metabolism of serotonin (particularly MAO inhibitors, both those used to treat psychiatric disorders and others, such as linezolid and methylene blue).253 316 317 386 399 400 408 (See Interactions.)

-Monitor patients receiving citalopram for the development of serotonin syndrome or NMS-like signs and symptoms.399 If such signs and symptoms occur, immediately discontinue treatment with citalopram and any concurrently administered serotonergic or antidopaminergic agents, including antipsychotic agents, and initiate supportive and symptomatic treatment.399
+Monitor patients receiving citalopram for the development of serotonin syndrome.399 If manifestations occur, immediately discontinue citalopram and any concurrently administered serotonergic agents and initiate supportive and symptomatic treatment.399